Codeblack551/Serial-Number-System/README.md

 # Serial Number System

-An extremely basic serial number and HWID lock system for selling VB.NET programs!
+An extremely basic serial number and HWID lock system for selling VB.NET and C# programs!
+Read me is only for VB.NET, but is stupidly close to the C# one.
+Have fun!

 ## Setup